zimo-gu/Mocha/tickets/ticket-creation-reasons.md

 1. TOC
 {:toc}

-Tickets are used in Vivid Airways to report various punishments, request clarifications, and more.
+Tickets are used in Mocha to report various punishments, request clarifications, and more.
 Below, community members can find the acceptable and unacceptable reasons to create a ticket.

 **Note:**
 {:.text-red-000}